hashicorp/terraform-ls/README.md

 and/or [open new issue](https://github.com/hashicorp/terraform-ls/issues/new/choose)
 if you experience a bug or have an idea for a feature.

-## Disclaimer

-This is not yet an officially supported HashiCorp product, but we intend to officially support it once we ship our initial release of the [VS Code extension](https://github.com/hashicorp/vscode-terraform).

 ## Installation

 1. [Download for the latest version](https://github.com/hashicorp/terraform-ls/releases/latest)